Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Background and Related Work

 \subsection{Sensing Techniques for Automated Stroke Rehabilitation Monitoring}

-With the rapid development of the sensing/ML techniques, researchers also started to apply various sensors for stroke rehabilitation monitoring.
-In \cite{Dolatabadi:2017}, Kinect sensor was used in a home-like environments to detect the key joints such that stroke patients' behaviour can be assessed.
-In \cite{sensing_sEMG}, a wireless surface Electromyography (sEMG) device was used to monitor the muscle recruitment of the post-stroke patients to see the effect of orthotic intervention.
-In clinical environments, five wearable sensors were placed on the trunk, upper and forearm of the two upper limbs to measure the reaching behaviours of the stroke survivors \cite{sensing_5sensors}.
+With the rapid development of the sensing/ML techniques, researchers also \xic{start} to apply various sensors for stroke rehabilitation monitoring.
+In \cite{Dolatabadi:2017}, Kinect sensor \xic{is} used in a home-like environments to detect the key joints such that stroke patients' behaviour can be assessed.
+In \cite{sensing_sEMG}, a wireless surface Electromyography (sEMG) device \xic{is} used to monitor the muscle recruitment of the post-stroke patients to see the effect of orthotic intervention.
+In clinical environments, five wearable sensors \xic{are} placed on the trunk, upper and forearm of the two upper limbs to measure the reaching behaviours of the stroke survivors \cite{sensing_5sensors}.
 To monitor motor functions of stroke patients during rehabilitation sessions at clinics, an ecosystem including a jack and a cube for hand grasping monitoring, as well as a smart watch for arm dynamic monitoring was designed \cite{sensing_ecosystem}.
 These techniques can objectively assess/measure the behaviours of the stroke patients, yet they are either limited to clinical environments \cite{sensing_ecosystem}\cite{sensing_5sensors} \cite{sensing_sEMG} or constrained environments (e.g., in front of a camera \cite{Dolatabadi:2017}).
-Most recently, wrist-worn sensors were used for stroke rehabilitation monitoring for patients in free-living environment \cite{Shane_ISWC} \cite{Tang_stroke}.
-However, the collected data included high-level of data redundancy, and it is challenging to extract compact and discriminant features for reliable assessment.